Qovery/documentation/website/guides/tutorial/migrate-your-application-from-heroku-to-aws.md

 ### Create a new application

-To follow the guide, [you can fork and use our repository][https://github.com/qovery/migrate-webapp-from-heroku-to-qovery.git]
+To follow the guide, <a href="https://github.com/qovery/migrate-webapp-from-heroku-to-qovery.git">you can fork and use our repository</a>

 Use the forked repository (and branch **master**) while creating the application in the repository field: